 New England Fall Travel Ideas

-In the Mid-Coast, tour the Maine Maritime Museum, where you can see old boats, a shipyard and art, as well as take part in hands-on activities.
-Drive down a rocky promontory to Five Islands Lobster in Georgetown for a lobster roll: From Route 1, take 127 South.
-Local directions suggest: ‘Keep going until your hat floats, and then just back up a bit.’
-Enjoy fall color all over Maine: go hiking and biking in Acadia National Park, canoe and listen to loons in the Rangeley Lakes.
-And, for a spectacular view, take the elevator to the Observatory high up on the Penobscot Narrows Bridge!
+In the midcoast, tour the Maine Maritime Museum, where you can see old boats, a shipyard and art, as well as take part in hands-on activities.
+Drive down a rocky promontory to Five Islands Lobster in Georgetown for a lobster roll: from Route 1, take 127 South.
+Local directions suggest: ‘keep going until your hat floats, and then just back up a bit.’
+Enjoy fall color all over Maine: go hiking and biking in Acadia National Park, canoe and listen to loons in the Rangeley Lakes region.
+And, for a spectacular view, take the elevator to the observatory high up on the Penobscot Narrows Bridge!

 Drive along the Mohawk Trail in Western Massachusetts — America’s first officially-designated “scenic road.”
 It runs up and over the Berkshire Hills and leads to state parks and forests for hiking and biking.
 Drive to the top of Mount Greylock for fabulous foliage views.
 At the Natural Bridge State Park, see a true wonder, North America’s only naturally-formed white marble arch.
 Or, zipline through the tree canopy with Zoar Outdoor in Charlemont, west of Shelburne Falls.
 North of Boston, go out to Cape Ann and take a boat tour from Gloucester or Essex.